Last Updated On October 25th, 2020

 Recommended: Cast Iron Vs Carbon Steel Wok

-You can also use your wok to steam different kinds of food such as fish, vegetables and much more things.
+Looking for healthy wok recipes?
+Then use your wok to steam different kinds of food such as fish, vegetables and many more things.
 All you just need is to add a steamer basket or rack to hold your food ingredients above the water.
 The sloped concave shape of the wok makes it an ideal vessel for holding a bamboo steamer basket.
 Using a bamboo steamer basket is the traditional cooking method of China.
 The useful side of a bamboo steamer is that its lid absorbs extra moisture.
 However, you can also use a metal steaming rack for steaming your food items.

 - Before placing your steamer basket it’s recommended to bring the water to a boil.